 - 4.3.3.1 The irrigation system fed by the submersible pumps in the stormwater tanks will be installed in the stormwater tanks for water extraction.
 The irrigation system will comprise pipelines, valves and fittings for either automatic or manual irrigation. - 4.3.3.2 Typical details of "pop-up" irrigation sprinklers for turf surface are shown in in Figure 4.3.
-The re-use of harvested water is limited to the irrigation to the turf and landscape area.
+The re-use of harvested water is limited to the irrigation to the turf and landscape areas of the MS and PSG.